albagz/patt/README.md

 ![footer](https://cloud.githubusercontent.com/assets/25457208/26158507/fa18c7b6-3b13-11e7-90a7-1655ddcbd1c8.png)

-The footer will house the scoail side of the website, with links to facebook, instagram and twitter.
+The footer will house the social side of the website, with links to facebook, instagram and twitter.
 These will help boost the appearance of the website.

 	<div class="socialbar">
   	<div class="container">